-Annova Solutions Helping Client's Journey with Dedicated Teams Working on Industry-specific Labels | Business
+Annova Solutions helping client's journey with dedicated teams working on industry-specific labels | Business

-Machine Learning is a game-changer when it comes to RoI for various business verticals and as a result, there has been an exponential rise in deployment of ML.
+Indore (Madhya Pradesh) [India] September 23 (ANI/PRNewswire): Machine Learning is a game-changer when it comes to RoI for various business verticals and as a result, there has been an exponential rise in deployment of ML.
 India is an emerging marketplace for new technologies to gain good traction.
 Indore-based, Annova Solutions has a team of experts with industry knowledge and experience with the heart of a start-up.
-It a fast-growing Machine Learning services company that has been catering to clients in the field of sports, e-gaming, loan authorization based on satellite images, text labeling for analytics clients, which aids data scientists and tech teams without a hitch.
+It a fast-growing machine learning services company that has been catering to clients in the field of sports, e-gaming, loan authorization based on satellite images, text labeling for analytics clients, which aids data scientists and tech teams without a hitch.

-Vikas Dubey, CEO, Annova Solutions, says, "We help our clients in their journey by providing dedicated teams working on industry-specific labels and the required scale to create the data needed to make the AI engine tick."
-AI and Machine Learning are going to play a key part in shaping up the world in the coming decades and businesses around the world are working towards leveraging, adapting to AI and Machine Learning.
-The global enterprise AI market size is growing at 35.4% CAGR and is going to cross $50 billion by 2026.
-Three key drivers that will differentiate leaders from the rest are: • Strategic use of AI in specific domains in businesses • Quantity & Computing Speed • Quality of data.
+"We help our clients in their journey by providing dedicated teams working on industry-specific labels and the required scale to create the data needed to make the AI engine tick," said Vikas Dubey, CEO, Annova Solutions.
+AI and machine learning are going to play a key part in shaping up the world in the coming decades and businesses around the world are working towards leveraging, adapting to AI and machine learning.

+The global enterprise AI market size is growing at 35.4 per cent CAGR and is going to cross USD 50 billion by 2026.
+Three key drivers that will differentiate leaders from the rest are: * Strategic use of AI in specific domains in businesses

 - READ MORE ON: